cosmos/ibc-go/docs/apps/transfer/client.md

 #### `total-escrow`

-The `total-escrow` command allows users to query the total amount in escrow for a particular coin denomination regardless of the transfer channel from where the coins where sent out.
+The `total-escrow` command allows users to query the total amount in escrow for a particular coin denomination regardless of the transfer channel from where the coins were sent out.

 ```shell
 simd query ibc-transfer total-escrow [denom] [flags]